SaaiAravindhRaja/TariffSheriff/apps/backend/README.md

 Spring Boot application for TariffSheriff (REST API).

+## Overview

+The backend provides a RESTful API for tariff calculations, user authentication, and trade data management.
+Built with Spring Boot and PostgreSQL, it supports both local development and cloud-hosted database deployments.

 ## Database & Migrations

 - Uses PostgreSQL with Flyway.
 The core schema lives in `src/main/resources/db/migration`.